Business Process Outsourcing (BPO) in Vietnam: Key Contracts and Agreements in 2026

 A comprehensive Business Process Outsourcing (BPO) contract is essential for ensuring a clear and effective outsourcing relationship.
 The following key elements should be included:

-Scope of Work
+1. Scope of Work and Service Levels

-Pricing
+2. Pricing Structure

-Use of Assets and Transfer of Employees
+3. Use of Assets and IP Rights

-Protection of Data & Warranties
+4. Protection of Data and Warranties

-Dispute Resolution
+5. Limited Liability and Dispute Resolution

 Need help with Business Process Outsourcing Contracts in Vietnam?
 Check Out InCorp Vietnam’s Business Process Outsourcing Services in Vietnam